 - rice with riced cauliflower or broccoli

 (there are plenty of online resources to find your favorite) or one of our Signature Sauces

 - pasta with zoodles or other spiralized vegetables (spaghetti squash also works nicely here)

 - butter or cream spreads with nut creams or avocado

-While paleo's most vocal advocates include committed athletes and fitness-first type of people, that doesn't mean that the benefits of eating paleo are limited to hardcore workout junkies.
-Paleo is great for anyone who wants pretty simple guidelines and feels their best on a diet rich in protein, fat, and greens.
-We always recommend eating the way that works best for you; there is no one-size-fits-all approach.
+While paleo's most vocal (and most beefy) advocates include committed athletes and fitness-first juggernaut types, that doesn't mean that the benefits of eating paleo are limited to hardcore workout junkies or gym rats.
+Paleo can be a great meal plan for anyone who can roll with somewhat simple guidelines and feels their best on a diet rich in protein, fat, and greens.
+No matter what, we will always recommend that you eat the way that works best for you; there is no such thing as a one-size-fits-all approach.
 Paleo is a great way to dip into clean eating, and with some trial and error you should be able to decide if it's an approach that works for you.